opensearch-project/documentation-website/_query-dsl/aggregations/aggregations.md

 ## Limitations

-Because aggregators are processed using the `double` data type for all values, `long` values 2<sup>53</sup> or greater are approximate.
+Because aggregators are processed using the `double` data type for all values, `long` values of 2<sup>53</sup> and greater are approximate.